jeremyreist/space_daily/README.md

 Liked images can be filtered for later viewing.

 ## Update v1.1
-Removed Django project folder so this acts as an app that can be added to any django project.
+Made it easier to use submodule to add to existing django project.
+By removing the Django project folder so this acts as an app that can be added to any django project.
 Detailed setup instructions added below.

 ## Update v1.0